 You use your FLEX credit along with payroll deductions to pay for your benefit options.
+Note, enrolment in Dependent Life Insurance is mandatory if an employee has a spouse and/or dependent child.

-LIFE INSURANCE 4 options OPTIONAL LIFE INSURANCE (Employee and/or Spousal Coverage) Increments of \$10,000 up to \$300,000 maximum or no coverage.
-HEALTH 4 options for coverage, including no coverage.
-Coverage available for employees and eligible dependents.
+OPTIONAL LIFE INSURANCE (Employee and/or Spousal Coverage) Increments of \$10,000 up to \$300,000 maximum or no coverage.
 DENTAL 5 options for coverage, including no coverage.
 Coverage available for employees and eligible dependents.
-DEPENDENT LIFE COVERAGE 3 options for coverage for spouse and/or eligible children.
 ACCIDENTAL DEATH & DISMEMBERMENT 4 options for coverage.
-Must match your option for Life Insurance. no coverage.
-Coverage available for employees and eligible dependents.
-DEPENDENT LIFE COVERAGE 3 options for coverage for spouse no coverage.
-Coverage available for employees and eligible dependents.
-ACCIDENTAL DEATH & DISMEMBERMENT 4 options for coverage.
-Must match
+Must match your option for Life Insurance.